High Wycombe

 PROFILE FAQ

-High Wycombe has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+High Wycombe has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Nine projects have been identified by AreaSearch as potentially impacting the area's performance.
-These include Pipe Lily Drive Social Housing, Great Eastern Highway Bypass Interchanges, Great Eastern Highway Bypass and Kalamunda Road Interchange, Lot 912 Bushmead Residential Development, with the following being most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects and planning initiatives.
+In total 9 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Pipe Lily Drive Social Housing, Great Eastern Highway Bypass Interchanges, Great Eastern Highway Bypass and Kalamunda Road Interchange, and Lot 912 Bushmead Residential Development, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.